 We have also taken steps to limit the standard shared ownership rent increase by removing the percentage increase above and beyond the Retail Price Index (RPI).
 This means that no percentage increase will be applied and rent increases will be limited to RPI only.
+More recent leases will typically include a different method of calculating rent increases by using the Consumer Price Index (CPI) plus 1%.
 Rent can often be misunderstood because shared owners are responsible for repairing and maintaining their home (regardless of the share owned).
 The monthly shared ownership rent payment is intended to cover LiveWest's costs of retaining our percentage and financing the portion of the property the customer has not paid for.